 *For graduate credit

 Each master’s in Economics student must accumulate a minimum total of 30 graduate-level credit hours approved by the director of graduate studies.
 Each master’s in Economics student must take at least one graduate director approved, two-course specialization.
-Twenty-one credit hours must be in Economics courses, excluding ECON 408, 440, 441, 443, 507, and 590, and 50% must be in 500-level courses.
+Twenty-one credit hours must be in Economics courses, excluding ECON 440, ECON 441, ECON 507, and ECON 590, and 50% must be in 500-level courses.

 A Master of Arts in Economics degree will be awarded upon completion of a research paper and the course and hour requirements.
 The research paper is counted as three credit hours as ECON 598.
 For electronic submission requirements, please go to gradschool.siu.edu/current-students/thesis-dissertation-researchpaper/etd-overview.php.
 Here you will find detailed information concerning the electronic submission requirements.
 One copy is to be submitted to the School of Analytics, Finance, and Economics prior to graduation.
 Under this option, the student must take an additional graduate level course for three credit hours, as the research paper only constitutes three of the necessary 30 credit hours.

 A Master of Science in Economics degree will be awarded upon completion of a master’s thesis and the course and hour requirements.
-The thesis shall be supervised by a committee of at least three members of the graduate faculty and will be counted for six hours of credit as ECON 599.
+The thesis shall be supervised by a committee of at least three members of the graduate faculty and will be counted for six credit hours as ECON 599.
 (Thus the thesis constitutes six of the required 30 credit hours).
 The student is required to submit the thesis electronically to the Graduate School.
 For electronic submission requirements, please go to gradschool.siu.edu/current-students/thesis-dissertation-researchpaper/etd-overview.php.
 Here you will find detailed information concerning the electronic submission requirements.
 One copy of the thesis is to be submitted to the School of Analytics, Finance, and Economics prior to graduation.